gibbok/typescript-book/README.md

 ## Unknown type

-In TypeScript, the unknown type represents a value that is of an unknown type.
-Unlike `any` type, which allows for any type of value, unknown requires a type check or assertion before it can be used in a specific way so no operations are permitted on an `unknown` without first asserting or narrowing to a more specific type.
+In TypeScript, the `unknown` type represents a value that is of an unknown type.
+Unlike `any` type, which allows for any type of value, `unknown` requires a type check or assertion before it can be used in a specific way so no operations are permitted on an `unknown` without first asserting or narrowing to a more specific type.

-The `unknown` type is only assignable to any type and the unknown type itself, it is a type-safe alternative to any.
+The `unknown` type is only assignable to any type and the `unknown` type itself, it is a type-safe alternative to `any`.

 <!-- skip -->
 ```typescript